with-ours/ours-nextjs-example/README.md

 1. Choose your preferred installation method above
 2. Replace `'your_code_here'` with your actual Ours site ID
 3. Add tracking calls to your interactive components
-4. Test your integration in the Ours dashboard
+4. Test your integration in the Ours Privacy dashboard

 ## Server-Side Tracking

-For tracking events from server actions, API routes, or other server-side code, use the **Ours Server SDK**.
+For tracking events from server actions, API routes, or other server-side code, use the **Ours Privacy Server SDK**.
 This allows you to track events directly from your backend without requiring client-side JavaScript.

 Visit the [Ours Privacy Track Events API documentation](https://docs.oursprivacy.com/reference/track) for complete server-side integration details, including: